eyalsad70/final-project/README.md

 Messages contains user parameters & places found on the route Create textual responses (per place-type) and send to BOT Aggregate textual responses and send to user's email

+# **Installation**
+this project was built in VS code running **python 3.10**

+## **Step 1: Load project**
+set root folder on your local machine and clone this repository

+## **Step 2: set local environment and install python packages**
+its recommanded to create a virtual environment (VENV) to avoid versions conflicts between your python and packages needed to be installed. when using **VENV** it can take all packages from **'requirements.txt'** file and install. otherwise you need to 'pip install' all packages in this file manually

+our package contains a folder for each of the pipelines needed to run (simultanously) and 'main' routine to be run

+in addition we have 'common-Utils' folder:
+  It includes all generic functions that are common and used by the different pipeline services, as follows:
+    DB adapters with all needed access APIs for both RDS-Postgres and Mongo Kafka producer/consumer APIs
+    Logger – all methods are using this utility to log activities Telegram BOT APIs
+    Google Translate facility
+    Mail adapter

+## **Step 3: Envirnment Variables**

+this project is using environment variables for credentials, keys, kafka/mongo/postgres hosts IP & Port, etc... for proper operations you should aquire the following, and can place them all in environment script (i.e. env_set.ps1 if running under PS terminal):

+  $env:TELEGRAM_BOT_TOKEN=" "    # please add your telegram Bot key

+  $env:GOOGLE_PLACES_KEY=" "       # google places API (from GCP) for routes & places

+  $env:HEREMAPS_ATTRACTIONS_KEY=" "   # used for attractions

+  $env:KAFKA_BROKER_HOST = ""     # IP/DNS of the host running Kafka broker

+  $env:KAFKA_BROKER_PORT = "9092"

+  $env:RDS_DB_HOST = ""        # RDS DNS

+  $env:RDS_DB_NAME = ""

+  $env:RDS_DB_USER = "postgres"

+  $env:RDS_DB_PASSWORD = ""

+  $env:RDS_DB_PORT = "5432"

+  $env:PYTHONPATH="C:\Naya\final-project"  # **need to change to your project root folder**

+  $env:MONGO_DB_HOST = ""  # IP/DNS of the host running mongoDB

+  $env:MONGO_DB_PORT = 27017            # Default MongoDB port

+  $env:MONGO_DB_DBNAME = "nayaProj"     # Change if needed

+## **Step 4 (optional): Email support**

+Our project supports email through Twillo SendGrid which requires registration (free for up to 100 emails per day).
+We use it since it doesn't require a personal email password (instead it verifies us via our gmail or other personal mail and gives access key).

+If you need email support you must register to SendGrid with personal mail and add environment script with the following:

+  $env:SENDGRID_MAIL_KEY = ""

+  $env:SENDER_EMAIL = ""   # this is the your personal mail with which you registered in sendgrid

+  $env:RECEIVER_EMAIL = "<email1>;<email2>;" # list of receiver emails (as we don't have it through BOT UI yet)

+## ** Step 5: Install Tools
+this repository includes YAML files for Kafka & MongoDB dockers. you may install on local machine (and run using docker desktop) or install it on AWS ECS (t3.medium should be sufficient) for PostgreSQL we are using AWS RDS but you can set up a local one note that environment file above must include IP, Port & credentials for those tools